-The first port scenario considers an attack scenario (i.e. an assault launched using one or more computing devices against one or more devices or network of devices locally or remotely), targeting the energy management system of a port.
+The first port scenario considers an attack scenario (i.e. an assault launched using one or more computing devices against one or more devices or network of devices locally or remotely), targeting a port's energy management system.
 The outcome of such an attack would affect operations and relevant parts of the local electrical grid.
 The main objective of this attack is to cut off the power supply to port infrastructure and services and avoid triggering emergency power systems, increasing the outage duration.
-This will firstly cause a denial of service effect, however, if the outage lasts long enough it is possible to cause damage, particularly to equipment designed to be in motion constantly and the storage of goods.
+This will first cause a denial of service effect; however, if the outage lasts long enough, it is possible to cause damage, particularly to equipment designed to constantly be in motion and the storage of goods.
 Consequently, it is important to address the feasibility of an attack that could cause such an outcome.
 To do this, the authors examined past cyber-attacks in similar environments that can be applied.
 These are not direct copies of the other attack sequences, but conceptual adaptations appropriate for port environments.
 More importantly, in this scenario, the authors detail the cyber-attack, targeting port power, as an attack chain.
-This attack chain, again based on real cyber-attacks of the recent past, aims to show that there are different levels of severity.
+Again, this attack chain based on real cyber-attacks of the recent past aims to show that there are different levels of severity.
 In Pilot1, the severity is gauged by the loss of time, and the delay to operations as the paper is interested in the econometric results (e.g., loss), based on the time delay, brought on by a port cyber-incident such as this.

-The primary inspiration for this attack chain, to achieve a port power outage, was the 2015 cyberattack on the Ukraine power grid (Lee, Assante, & Conway, 2016).
+The primary inspiration for this attack chain, to achieve a port power outage, was the 2015 cyberattack on the Ukraine power grid (Lee, et al., 2016).
 As explained in Section 2, while an attack on the generating station, generator step-up transformer, transmission lines or customers would have the same power outage outcome in the port, this paper considers those as attacks on grid infrastructure, instead of an attack on port infrastructure.
-To comply with the aims of the project, the authors exclude "grid" infrastructure and instead consider the local substation step-down transformer, port sub-transmission components (Brown, 2017), and other local port components as a part of the port.
-Therefore, due to the definitions of the pilot, the authors were primarily interested in attacks that target these components.
+To comply with the project's aims, the authors exclude "grid" infrastructure and instead consider the local substation step-down transformer, port subtransmission components (Brown, 2017), and other local port components as a part of the port.
+Therefore, due to the pilot's definitions, the authors were primarily interested in attacks that target these components.
 Conceptually derived from the Ukraine attack, the authors propose the following attack chain to cause a similar denial of power in a port environment.
 This is illustrated in Figure 3 and detailed in the following subsections.